crcollins/chemtools-webapp/README.md

     24a_TON_24a
     24a_TON

 Added to the naming scheme are two types of expansion.
 They are polymer type and stacking type.
 The former is a direct linking of the parts of the molecule.
 The latter is, basically, just a copy and paste along the respective axis.
-In the case of polymer type expansion, one can not have both an "n" (along the horizontal axis) and "m" (along the vertical) expansion due to conflicts in the connection points.
+In the case of polymer type expansion, one can not have both an `n` (along the horizontal axis) and `m` (along the vertical) expansion due to conflicts in the connection points.

     4a_TON_n2
     4a_TON_B24c_n3